prepare-sh/roadmaps/README.md

 ## Contributing

 Your contributions help make technology education more accessible!
 Whether you're:
+- Suggesting improvements to existing roadmaps (Forking and submitting PR, Creating issues)
 - Creating new labs
-- Suggesting improvements to existing roadmaps
 - Proposing new roadmap categories

 Every contribution makes a difference in someone's learning journey.